 Additionally, Michael has represented individual creditors in the bankruptcy cases of Delphi Automotive, Trump Entertainment, The Sands Casino Hotel, President Casinos, The Glass Group, and Anchor Glass Products; trustees for AM Communications, English Equestrian Group, Forest City Automotive, and Miller Harness Company; and both secured creditors and debtors in complex foreclosures of commercial real estate.

-Michael currently serves as the Managing Partner of the firm's Atlantic City office and is a member of the Executive Committee.
+Michael previously served as the Managing Partner of the firm's Atlantic City office and is a member of the Executive Committee.
 He is a member of the Lawyers Advisory Committee for the Bankruptcy Courts in the District of New Jersey of which he sits on, and is the past chair of, the Chapter 11 subcommittee, and is also a court-approved Certified Bankruptcy Mediator.

 Before Fox Rothschild